jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

-# 32 bit attack
+# Cloning repo and preparing submission directories
 In screenshot1.png , for first task date is not show as it would expose personal access token please forgive we succesfully show a local repo is created
 In screenshot2 we show Reports/Artifacts succesfully created for submission.
 In screenshots2.1-2.2 we show commands executed to turn off countermeasures

+# Invoking the shellcode
-# After typing make on shellcode directory as shown in screenshot3.4 we see the following commands execute
+After typing make on shellcode directory as shown in screenshot3.4 we see the following commands execute
 ```
 gcc -m32 -z execstack -o a32.out call_shellcode.c
 gcc -z execstack -o a64.out call_shellcode.c
 ```
 We run ./a32.out and ./a64.out nothing appears on the terminal, we type exit to return to a functional shell. as shown in screenshot3.4.1 and 3.4.2
+# Task 4 understanding the vulnerable program

-After understanding the vulnerable program we execute make command as shown in screenshot4 and we are ready to investigate
+After understanding the vulnerable program we execute make command as shown in screenshot4 and we are ready to investigate.

+# Launching and investigation of 32 bit attack

-The following is the output from our gdb commands:
+The following is the output from our gdb commands as shown in screenshots5-5.1:
 ```
 Breakpoint 1 at 0x12ad: file stack.c, line 16.
 gdb-peda$ run